khoben/telemirror/README.md

 App helps make telegram channel mirror.
 We will use Telegram client API because Bot API have limited functionality.

+## Be careful with forwards from channels with [`restrict saving content`](https://telegram.org/blog/protected-content-delete-by-date-and-more) enabled, this can lead to an account ban.

 ### Functionality
 1. Catching *NewMessage* and *MessageEdited* event and sending them forward
 2. Flexible source and target channels mapping